flutter/website/src/docs/release/breaking-changes/text-field-material-localizations.md

 ---
-title: TextField requires Material Localizations
+title: TextField requires a MaterialLocalizations widget
-description: TextFields will now assert for Material Localizations.
+description: TextField now throws an assert error if there is no MaterialLocalizations widget in the widget tree.
 ---

 ## Summary

-Instances of `TextField` must have a `MaterialLocalizations` present.
+Instances of `TextField` must have a `MaterialLocalizations` present in the widget tree.
-Trying to instantiate  a `TextField` without the proper localizations will result in an assertion such as the following:
+Trying to instantiate  a `TextField` without the proper localizations results in an assertion such as the following:

 ```
 No MaterialLocalizations found.
 TextField widgets require MaterialLocalizations to be provided by a Localizations widget ancestor.
-Localizations are used to generate many different messages, labels, and abbreviations which are used
+The Material library uses Localizations to generate messages, labels, and abbreviations.
-by the material library.
 To introduce a MaterialLocalizations, either use a MaterialApp at the root of your application to
 include them automatically, or add a Localization widget with a MaterialLocalizations delegate.
 The specific widget that could not find a MaterialLocalizations ancestor was: